 - develop community engagement initiatives such as dialogues, planning, and activities,

 - evaluate, benchmark and assess the community's progress or programs,

 - implement activities and action plans that address the CMARD commitments or strategies within the community's WIC plan.

+To learn more about the types of projects that the grant supports, view the free webcast Resources for Building a Welcoming and Inclusive Community.
 Link to printer-friendly information on the Community Inclusion grant and learn more about grant requirements and the application process.